klaut21/MsgraphNodeApp/README.md

 You first have to register your application here: https://apps.dev.microsoft.com

-Before building the application, you need to customize the g**raph-tutorial/.env** file accordingly.
+Before building the application, you need to add the **graph-tutorial/.env** file.

-Add your Microsoft application ID and password.
+Create a new file **.env** in directory **graph-tutorial**, copy the code below and add your Microsoft application ID and password.

 ```
 OAUTH_APP_ID=ADD YOUR APPLICATION ID